benedictweis/kubernetes-getting-started/README.md

 ### Kubernetes Components

 The biggest unit in kubernetes is the cluster.
-A cluster is made up of a collection of nodes (that are basically just worker machines).
+A cluster is made up of a collection of nodes (which are basically just worker machines).
 A node hosts a collection of pods which again are a collection of associated containers, although it is rather common that a pod only contains a single container.
 This container can be compared to a familiar docker container.

 ## Obtaining a cluster